syrovezhko/developer-keyboard/README.md

 We used [Gateron mx switches](https://www.aliexpress.com/item/32797603005.html).
 It's also cheep, about $1 for kit.

 3D printing is depend of your region.
-For box and lid it's nesesory about 30 grams.
+For box and lid it's necessary about 30 grams.
 In Russia it's cost less than $3.
-If you has frends with 3D printer, may be they print it for free.
-Sereosly, it's less then regular setting's consumption.
+If you have friends with 3D printer, may be they print it for free.
+Seriously, it's less then regular setting's consumption.

 Keycaps you can print as well.
 But remember, the small parts needs more attention during printing.
 May be it's better to buy it.
 The price is about $2 for kit.